 **This resource has been recommended by the TES Resource Team**

-• By the end of this lesson, pupils should know:
+• By the end of these lessons, pupils should know:

 1. that electricity is a form of energy.